 Should you be worried?

-How to stop Metrorrhagia?
+How you can stop Metrorrhagia?

-By eliminating the underlying cause of it.
+The key is to eliminate the underlying cause of it.
 As we already stressed, this usually is Endometriosis.
 Most other causes are temporary and Metrorrhagia will subside on it’s own if it is caused by Pregnancy or Trauma.